UniversalTze/OpenJudge/services/execution/README.md

 You will then need to create a submission file for each language you wish to test for.
 This should be added to the relevant directory in the `submission_code` directory for the language.
 The filename should match the test case name (`test_{test_name}.{language extension}`, e.g. `test_basic_001.py`).
 The language extension also needs to be added to the `get_ext` function in the `test_client.py` file.

 Finally, to check the exact results, open the container with `docker compose exec test-client bash` and run `cat test_client.log` to see the full results that were received.

-### Deployment Testing
-How to test deployment of just this microservice
-TODO

-### Integration Testing
-How to test this microservice integrated with other microservices (should probably reference other docs) TODO

-### Performance Testing
-How to run performance tests for just this microservice (ie k6).
-TODO